 Education, sec.
 I, B, 12

-Representatives to the following organizations are to give information, in writing, to the Presiding Clerk in time for the Clerk to present a summary to the appropriate Meeting for Business:
+Representatives to Related Organizations, as listed in Section 12.1 (p.
+38-39) are to give information in writing, to the Presiding Clerk, in time for the Clerk to present a summary to the Meeting for Business.